DHChoksi/Portfolio/README.md

 - Captured high-fidelity 3D models of aviation equipment using the Artec Leo 3D scanner; optimized high-poly assets in Artec Studio 19 and Blender for real-time use in VR simulations.
 - Authored detailed SOPs and documentation to standardize 3D scanning workflows and tool usage across engineering teams.
-- Developed two fully interactive XR training simulations using Unity and VR best practices to enhance pilot/crew training for 20,000+ end users.
+- Developed two fully interactive XR training simulations using Unity and VR best practices training for 20,000+ end users.

 ### 🎮 Project Manager & Level Designer
 **BooBoo Games**